Versatile mixed methods for weakly-compressible flows: Numerical Experiments

 The goal of the test case was to show that the compressible simulation solutions converge to the incompressible solution in the presence of decreasing Mach number.
 In order to facilitate this comparison, we prescribed an initial, divergence-free, velocity field for both cases.
 The compressible case had the density and velocity specified, while the incompressible case had the velocity and kinematic pressure specified.
 The initial condition for the compressible case was specified as

 The initial condition for the incompressible case used the same velocity, but the kinematic pressure was specified as

 The incompressible case was simulated with constant density $\rho_{ref} = 1$, and the compressible case was simulated with Ma = 0.1, 0.05, 0.01, 0.005, 0.001, 0.0005, and 0.0001.
-The incompressible simulation was performed with Taylor-Hood elements of degree $k = 2$, and the compressible simulations were performed with three different methods: i) a versatile mixed method with Taylor-Hood elements of degree $k = 2$, ii) a versatile mixed method with BDM elements of degree $k=2$, and iii) a standard DG method with $k=3$ elements.
-We included the standard DG method in our analysis in order to highlight the difficulty that conventional methods have in the low-Mach-number regime.
+The incompressible simulation was performed with Taylor-Hood elements of degree $k = 2$, and the compressible simulations were performed with two different methods: i) a versatile mixed method with Taylor-Hood elements of degree $k = 2$, and ii) a versatile mixed method with BDM elements of degree $k=2$.

 The time-steps for each compressible simulation are summarized in table~\ref{times_table}, and the time-step for the incompressible simulation was $5 \times 10^{-6}$.
-The $\Delta t$'s were chosen carefully in order to maintain the stability of each finite element method, and to control the amount of temporal error that was generated.
+The $\Delta t$'s were chosen carefully in order to control the amount of temporal error that was generated, and to maintain the stability of each finite element scheme in conjunction with Newton's method.

 At each Mach number, we calculated the differences between the incompressible and compressible approximations for the kinematic pressure and density.
 In particular, we calculated

 where $\rho_{\mathrm{comp}}$ is the density extracted from the compressible simulations at different Mach numbers,